qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/temporal_data.rst

 .. contents::
    :local:

-Since QGIS 3.14 QGIS has native tools and GUI elements to handle Temporal Data.
+QGIS has native tools and GUI elements to handle Temporal Data.

-Since QGIS 3.16 you can use PyQGIS to register a layer in a plugin to be used as Temporal Data.
+Using PyQGIS, you can register a layer in a plugin to be used as Temporal Data.

 Registering a Vector layer as Temporal